omarayman23/photoAlarm/README.md

 - new log in page that REQUIRES user enters an email (SOMETHING@domain.com)
 - alarm works
 - name tags for alarms

+new update:
+- new light/dark mode feature
+- added to do check list to place tasks the night prior
+- added a brainstorm tab to add thoughts in the morning
+- different ring tones with different frequency for better sleep Classic Beep (800Hz), Urgent (1000Hz, fast beeping), Gentle Wake (600Hz, slower), Radar (440Hz, very fast)
+- better log in memory